-To explore the ability of individual predictors to remove the bias from all-sky infrared observations, univariate NBC experiments were performed using the satellite zenith angle and various predictors sensitive to clouds and WV, such as the brightness temperature, cloud top height, and integrated water content over some vertical layer.
-This section presents results from a subset of these experiments that remove the bias from all-sky SEVIRI 6.2 μ m observations.
-The impact of each predictor is assessed using OMB departure distributions normalized by the standard deviation in a given sample and with 2-D probability distributions of the departures plotted as a function of a given predictor.
-The results are evaluated separately for the original departure distribution and for distributions for which the bias has been removed using either a 0th (constant), 1st (linear), 2nd (quadratic), or 3rd (cubic) order Taylor series polynomial expansion.
+To explore the ability of individual predictors to remove the bias from all-sky infrared observations, univariate NBC experiments were performed using the satellite zenith angle and various predictors sensitive to clouds and WV, such as the brightness temperature, cloud-top height, and integrated water content over some vertical layer.
+This section presents results from a subset of these experiments that remove the bias from all-sky SEVIRI 6.2-μm observations.
+The impact of each predictor is assessed using OMB departure distributions normalized by the standard deviation in a given sample and with 2D probability distributions of the departures plotted as a function of a given predictor.
+The results are evaluated separately for the original departure distribution and for distributions for which the bias has been removed using either a zeroth- (constant), first- (linear), second- (quadratic), or third-order (cubic) Taylor series polynomial expansion.